kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

   about upcoming pods.
 This would likely require a new API where I can express my intent to be added as an interceptor for pods satisfying certain rules (e.g. by selector, CEL expression or other criteria).
 Then an additional admission logic would propagate that.
-- Consider adding garbage collection for EvictionRequests.
+- Consider adding garbage collection for EvictionRequests to avoid the permanent leakage of EvictionRequest objects, eventually leading to hitting storage limits.

 #### Beta